superMLdev/genvoice-ai/README.md

-# 🎥 rag-text-speech — Create AI Videos with RAG using HeyGen
+# 🎥 genvoice-ai — Create AI Videos with RAG using HeyGen

-**Generate AI explainer videos from documents or queries using Retrieval-Augmented Generation (RAG) and HeyGen API.**
+**Generate AI explainer videos from documents or queries using Retrieval-Augmented Generation (RAG) using HeyGen API.**

 ![HeyGen Flow Diagram](docs/flow_diagram.png)
 ---